QED-92/cyber-security/modules/sqlmap/sqlmap.md

 ### Parsing Requests From File

-Complex requests are best handled by parsing a raw HTTP request from a file.
-Capture a request in Burp Suite, mark injectable parameters with *, and save it:
+Complex requests are best handled by parsing a raw HTTP request from file.
+Capture a request in Burp Suite, mark injectable parameters with * and save it:

 ```bash
 sqlmap -r req.txt --batch